GreatChenLab/DeepNPClass/README.md

 A hybrid deep learning model integrating molecular graph and fingerprint features for natural product classification (Pathway / Superclass / Class).

-Given a CSV of SMILES strings, DeepNPClass predicts chemical categories such as alkaloids, flavonoids, and terpenoids.

 ## Environment

 Python 3.8+ is recommended.
 Create and activate a Conda environment: